 If you are a high school senior or are currently on a gap year after graduating from high school, you can apply to Bryn Mawr as a first-year student.

-Bryn Mawr accepts Early Decision (fall and winter), Regular, and transfer applications.
+Bryn Mawr accepts Early Decision (fall and winter), Regular Decision, and transfer applications.
 See which application plan is best for you!
 Admissions and Financial Aid applications are due at the same time.

 Early Decision: November 15 or January 1